lodash/lodash/doc/README.md

 ### <a id="_templatesettings"></a>`_.templateSettings`
 <a href="#_templatesettings">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L791 "View in source") [&#x24C9;][1]

-*(object)*: By default, the template delimiters used by Lo-Dash are similar to those in embedded Ruby *(ERB)*.
+*(Object)*: By default, the template delimiters used by Lo-Dash are similar to those in embedded Ruby *(ERB)*.
 Change the following template settings to use alternative delimiters.

 * * *